-- 20. On January 30, 2020, the World Health Organization ("WHO") declared the COVID-19 outbreak a "Public Health Emergency of International Concern."
-Later, on March 11, 2020, the WHO declared COVID-19 a global health pandemic.
-On March 13, 2020, President Trump declared a national emergency in the face of a growing public health and economic crisis due to the COVID-19 global pandemic. - 21.
-In New Jersey alone, there have been more than 160,445 lab confirmed cases of COVID-19, and approximately 11,698 related deaths.2 - 22.
-In Bergen County, in which Back2Health is located, there have been more than 18,000 confirmed cases of COVID-19, and 1,579 deaths.3 - 23.
-According to published research, the virus that causes COVID-19 remains stable and transmittable for up to three hours in aerosols, up to four hours on copper, up to twenty-four hours on cardboard, and up to two to three days on plastic and stainless steel.4
+20. On January 30, 2020, the World Health Organization ("WHO") declared the COVID-19 outbreak a "Public Health Emergency of International Concern."1 Later, on March 11, 2020, the WHO declared COVID-19 a global health pandemic.
+On March 13, 2020, President Trump declared a national emergency in the face of a growing public health and economic crisis due to the global COVID-19 Pandemic.

+21. In the State of Texas alone, there have been over 52,268 reported cases of COVID19, and approximately 1,440 related deaths.2

+22. In Travis County, in which Independence Barbershop is located, there have been over 2,644 confirmed cases of COVID-19, and 82 deaths.3

+23. According to published research, the virus that causes COVID-19 remains stable and transmittable for up to three hours in aerosols, up to four hours on copper, up to twenty-four hours on cardboard, and up to two to three days on plastic and stainless steel.4